cculianu/Fulcrum/README.md

 The first argument to the script is the platform to build (in this case `linux`).
-You may also specify `oldlinux` as the first argument if you wish to build for an older system (in which case the Docker image will use Ubuntu 16.04 to compile, instead of the Ubuntu "latest" tag).
+You may also specify `oldlinux` as the first argument if you wish to build for an older system (in which case the Docker container will use Ubuntu 16.04 to compile, instead of the Ubuntu "latest" tag).
 The second argument to the script is a git `branch` or `tag` to build.